Healthy Homes Assessment Moera

 Home Assessments Moera for Rental Properties

-There are many things you should look for when conducting an home evaluation to determine if your rental property meets the minimum requirements of the Healthy Homes Standard.
+There are many concerns to be able to examine in the house inspection to determine whether your rental property meets the minimum requirements of the Healthy Homes Standard.
 There are a few examples:

 • Does the water flow properly and is there the draught is stopped?

-The repercussions of not having the Healthy home that is in compliance with the Residential Tenancies Act and consequently falling on the wrong side of the ruling on tenancy services ruling could be significant for property managers and landlords.
-For expert advice, call today and book your rental properties house evaluation.
+The repercussions of not having a Healthy home in relation to the Residential Tenancies Act and consequently being on the wrong side of an tenancy services ruling can have a significant impact for property managers and landlords.
+For professional advice get in touch today to book your rental property home evaluation.

 home assessments for rental properties